 Computer and Information Ethics

-During the past several decades, the robust and rapidly growing field of computer and information ethics has generated new university courses, research professorships, research centers, conferences, workshops, professional organizations, curriculum materials, books and journals.
+During the past several decades, the robust and rapidly growing field of computer and information ethics has generated university courses, research professorships, research centers, conferences, workshops, professional organizations, curriculum materials, books and journals.

-- 2. Example Topics in Computer Ethics
+- 2. Defining Computer Ethics

 - Academic Tools

 - Other Internet Resources

 In the mid 1940s, innovative developments in science and philosophy led to the creation of a new branch of ethics that would later be called “computer ethics” or “information ethics”.
 The founder of this new philosophical field was the American scholar Norbert Wiener, a professor of mathematics and engineering at MIT.
 During the Second World War, together with colleagues in America and Great Britain, Wiener helped to develop electronic computers and other new and powerful information technologies.
 While engaged in this war effort, Wiener and colleagues created a new branch of applied science that Wiener named “cybernetics” (from the Greek word for the pilot of a ship).
 Even while the War was raging, Wiener foresaw enormous social and ethical implications of cybernetics combined with electronic computers.
 He predicted that, after the War, the world would undergo “a second industrial revolution” – an “automatic age” with “enormous potential for good and for evil” that would generate a staggering number of new ethical challenges and opportunities.